The church as it should be (from verses 42-47 in Acts 2):

 Is it ascetic?
 If we do all the things asked of us by God to ensure that all needs are met in community, does that require us to maintain some strident denial of worldly things to demonstrate our piety?
 Many times this "devotion" is merely a way to display pride: "Look at how poor I am, that means you can see how spiritual I am."
 The issue with being too rich has mostly to do with those who've gained their riches through exploitive means — this is what Jesus was talking about when he spoke about the camel and the needle.

 Is it communal?
-That is, do we have to form a remote village with some formal hierarchy to keep ourselves from being polluted by the world?
+That is, do we have to form a remote commune or village with some formal hierarchy to keep ourselves from being polluted by the world?
 Never!
 Such constructs are formed because the people in it need external boundaries like distance and fences to behave properly.
 Christ asks us to live righteously, and that out of His presence in our hearts and His request to love others with His love.
 That should be enough in and around the worst among us.

 Is it non-authoritarian?
 Every community must have wise leaders to help sustain it.
 Respect from the rank-and-file is an important part of that.
 The question is, are leaders wholly informed by Scripture and act out of Christ's love, or do they dominate unduly because they either crave power or exploit the sinful conduct of the people?

 Is it non-monetary?
 Some may presume that to use a medium of exchange — dollar bills or some form of currency — would defy the purest principles of this community, that the only alternative is to practice barter.
 This is a noble thought, but it significantly misses the main point.
 The descriptive model from Scripture doesn't tell us to forego units of account, but it does clearly state how those units are to be considered — exclusively based on the love one has for one another in community.
 The value we have for one another is to be determined through God's eyes, not the World's.